libreForms/libreForms-flask/README.md

 Competing browser-based form managers give form administrators little control over form fields, the resulting data, or the underlying web application.
 Likewise, few options provide both self-hosting support and a viable licensing model.

 The libreForms project, first and foremost, defines a simple but highly extensible abstraction layer that matches form fields to data structures.
 It adds a highly configurable browser-based application and a document-oriented database on top of this abstraction layer.
+In short, the platform allows you to do anything, host anywhere, and control everything about your internal form management system.

 ![abstraction layer](docs/source/libreForms_abstraction_layer.drawio.svg)